jsreyes/money-exchange-angular/README.md

-# MoneyExchangeAngular
+# Money Exchange Angular

+In this project you can money exchange between Euros to USD.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8. and was created using ngrx.

 ## Development server